100mslive/100ms-react-native/README.md

 2. Go to the example folder, `cd example`
 3. In the example folder, run `npm install`
 4. To run on Android, run `npx react-native run-android`
 5. To run on iOS, first install the pods in iOS folder, `cd ios; pod install`.
-Then, set the Correct Development Team in Signing & Capabilities in Xcode Build Settings.
+Then, set the Correct Development Team in Xcode Signing & Capabilities section.
 Then, in example folder, run `npx react-native run-ios`